The Hands-On Growth Laws Theory Cookbook: Dessert: Crosstalk between growth and cell-cycle progression

 The unification of growth and division (UGD) processes within a single mathematical framework is still in its early stages.
 Building on recent bacterial studies~\cite{Serbanescu2020new, Serbanescu2021, Bertaux2020, Pandey2020}, and in particular the approach of Ref.~\cite{Serbanescu2020new}, we showed how a unified model can account for multiple experimental observations related to cell growth and division control (see also Chapter 14 in Ref.~\cite{EPCP2025} for further details).
 Crucially, a comprehensive UGD framework must connect the dynamics of the single-cell proteome, including a dedicated sector for division proteins and mechanisms of cell-cycle progression control, to population-level growth laws.
 However, the theoretical bridge between these microscopic and macroscopic scales remains to be constructed.
 Ultimately, such a framework should predict functional relationships for the divisome sector, elucidating how the allocation and dynamics of division proteins determine key division metrics.
 The simple recipe presented here only refers to bacteria and simplifies the underlying cell-cycle decision processes by omitting other important cell-cycle regulatory mechanisms, such as initiation of DNA replication.
 In the following we briefly outline promising directions for future work.

 \emph{Expanding beyond chromosome-agnostic cell-cycle decisions.} The decision to divide has been modeled using a division sector of the proteome which is expressed constitutively accross the cell cycle and accumulate up to a thereshold before division~\cite{Panlilio2021}.
 Although this has been effective, the underlying decision-making process in bacterial cell division is far more complex.
-In particular, we already mentioned that the model we discussed as a recipe does not capture the interplay between cell division and chromosome replication~\cite{Zheng2020}; both processes are known to contribute to the decision to divide~\cite{Micali2018, Colin2021, TIRUVADIKRISHNAN2022}.
+In particular, we already mentioned that the model we discussed as a recipe does not capture the interplay between cell division and chromosome replication~\cite{Zheng2020}, and perturbation studies show that shifts in replication timing and cell size challenge purely division-sector explanations~\cite{Zheng2016, Si2017, Colin2021}.
+Indeed multiple both processes are known to contribute to the decision to divide~\cite{Micali2018, Colin2021, TIRUVADIKRISHNAN2022}.
 Incorporating these details could offer a more comprehensive picture of the division process.

 \emph{Going beyond steady-state conditions.} Investigating non-steady-state conditions is crucial for distinguishing between competing mechanisms of cell-cycle regulation~\cite{Harris2016, bakshi2021tracking, Si2019, Wallden2016}.
 In a recent study~\cite{Panlilio2021}, long-term microfluidic experiments monitored cell growth and cell-cycle progression during nutrient upshifts.
 Fluorescent markers were used to track the dynamics of both the $R$ and $P$ sectors throughout these shifts.
 Notably, highly complex, multi-timescale dynamics were observed in division-related variables—such as inter-division time, division rate, added volume, and the ratio of added-to-initial volume—while the overall division control strategy remained remarkably robust during the nutrient shift.